Why the Semi-Independent 1099 Model Is Fading — and Why Full, Multi-Custodial Independence Is Becoming the Preferred Path Forward

 Perhaps the most consequential issue is enterprise value.

 Advisory businesses operating on captive, single-custodian platforms with restricted technology and governance trade at meaningfully lower multiples than fully independent RIAs.
+Value is also lower as Ameriprise seeks to more closely tie advisors’ clients to the firm and limit departures in court.

 Enterprise value expands when advisors: